 Subsidiary company registration in Poland can be done by taking the following actions:

-- Executing the Articles of Association(AOA)– It is important to execute the subsidiary’s Articles of Association(AOA), which must include the name, address, regulations, objectives, shareholder information, and data about the initial shares.
+The second phase of subsidiary company registration in Poland is to draft the articles of association (AOA) of the firm.
+The AOA must include the name, address, regulations, objectives, shareholder information, and data about the initial shares.
 All this information must be notarized in Polish.

 Documents required for a subsidiary company registration in Poland

-For a subsidiary competition registration in Poland, the following documents are essential:
+For a subsidiary company registration in Poland, the following documents are essential:

 1. The preference of the foreign business to do a subsidiary company registration in Poland.